vivazzi/JAson/README.md

 1. Wrapped lines with `Print` with `DEBUG` define condition `#ifdef DEBUG Print(m_key+" "+string(__LINE__));#endif` to void extra info in terminal journal.
 2. Translated comments in library.
 3. Added unit tests.
+3. Expanded body of some functions for readability.

 # CONTRIBUTING